spham395/08-C-Programming/03_Arrays_strings/04_strings.md

 ---

-## Lab3B
+## Performance Lab 4:

-Proceed to performance_labs/lab3B and follow the instructions.
+Proceed to performance_labs/lab4 and follow the instructions.